stjohnd777/ForGuyAtEchtra/Readme.md

 - https://en.wikipedia.org/wiki/Projective_plan
 - https://math.stackexchange.com/questions/417118/higher-dimenional-tic-tac-toe

-#### This code was originally designed to be extended hence the FunctionalPlayerclass and the Object.
+##### This code was originally designed to be extended hence the FunctionalPlayerclass and the Object.
+Was going to template it out ...
 - Objects
     - Board
     - Payer